tiramon/du-map-companion/README.md

 To run the DUMapCompanion you have to use atleast Java 11.

+## How to download the current Version

+You can always find the newest version at the github release page https://github.com/tiramon/du-map-companion/releases

 ## How to start the companion

 If your Java is installed correctly double clicking the JAR should be enough.